Jim Ratcliffe: Turning cast-offs into gold

 Ineos has pledged to invest £650m in fracking and in 2016 created much fanfare around the arrival of the first shipment of shale gas from the US to arrive in the UK.

-The company is currently locked in a legal battle with the Scottish government over its moratorium on fracking.
+The company is locked in a legal battle with the Scottish government over its moratorium on fracking.

-Meanwhile, Mr Ratcliffe took a surprising step away from chemicals when he announced plans to invest £600m to build a new vehicle based on Jaguar Land Rover's Defender, which was discontinued in 2016.
+Meanwhile, Mr Ratcliffe took a surprising step away from chemicals when he announced plans to invest £600m to build a new vehicle based on the Land Rover Defender, which was discontinued in 2016.

 Ineos then bought Belstaff, the luxury motorcycle wear maker whose jackets were once worn by actor Steve McQueen and modelled by the likes of David Beckham.